Why does everyone suddenly want to be a coach?

 When you are selling coaching you are essentially selling yourself – it's your time and energy you are bringing to the relationship and where the exchange of value lies.

-When I work with clients on the Unique Contribution coaching and mentoring programme I spend a lot of time with them. not only defining a clear niche and target client persona that makes sense for their goals, but also clarifying what is their ‘edges’ aka the areas they can lean on in their work, marketing and brand.
-It’s what makes you magnetic – being more of YOU and not a carbon copy of everyone else.
-If you’re curious how to go about this process of building a one-person (e.g coaching) business you can read more and get in touch here.
+I spend a lot of time with client not only defining a clear niche and target client persona that makes sense for their goals, but also clarifying what is their own ‘edges’.
+Those edges are areas they can lean on in their work, marketing and brand.
+Because that’s what makes you magnetic – being more of YOURSELF and not a carbon copy of everyone else.

 Knowing your Unique Contribution means you can relax – you’ll have what you need to succeed, you’ll just need to apply it.